 Traverse City Fall Colors

 Traverse City is my favorite place in Michigan, but I’ve only visited a handful of towns in that area so far.
-The city is a good base if you want to explore the nearby parks or do some wine tastings in Old Mission Peninsula (and beyond).
+The city is a good base if you want to explore the nearby parks or do some wine tastings in Old Mission or Leelanau Peninsulas.

 Traverse has a lot to offer, but the colors are worth the visit alone.
 You’ll find the peak fall colors in Michigan are around mid to end of October.
-The Upper Peninsula hits peak sooner than that.
+The Upper Peninsula of Michigan hits peak sooner than that.
+In this post, I share how I track all fall foliage for my trips.

-We’ve been to Traverse City twice already and each time we loved our stays.
-I’ll link those for you below.
-If you plan to visit Michigan during the fall season make sure you book way ahead of time because those are popular dates!
+We’ve been to Traverse City twice already, and each time we loved our stays, but one of the hotels is now closed.
+If you plan to visit Michigan during the fall season, make sure you book way ahead of time because those are popular dates.
+I’ll link the remaining one below.

-Tamarack Lodge– My favorite stay so far!
-We didn’t stay here during our fall trip, but we did visit in the wintertime to take advantage of their in-room fireplaces.
-It’s located near everything including the road that leads to the Old Mission Peninsula.
+Tamarack Lodge– My favorite stay so far.
+Tamarack is near everything, including the road that leads to the Old Mission Peninsula.
+We didn’t stay here during our fall trip, but we did visit to take advantage of their in-room fireplaces in the wintertime.

-The Tamarack is situated right along the lake.
-I believe each room is an actual condo.
-They each have a full kitchen, fireplace, and balcony.
-I wanted to move in!
-The condos are “cabin-like” in their decor, the staff is friendly, and parking is included.
+Tamarack is situated right along the lake.
+Each room is a condo with a full kitchen, fireplace, and balcony.
+The condos look like mini cabins, the staff is friendly, and free parking is available.
+Check availability here.

 Unique Places to Stay in Michigan